-- Students that are interested primarily in computing and Business with an emphasis in Information Systems - Students or professionals that are interested to specialize in certain areas in computing.
+- Students that are interested primarily in Computer Science - Students or professionals that are interested to specialise in certain areas in computing.
 In particular the certificate and special programs provide training opportunities for the wider community.

-Courses in the Division are designed to broaden students' perspectives on the role of computing, mathematics, statistics and science in the modern world, while equipping them with both computer literacy and quantitative skills.
-A broad range of computing courses is offered, the majority having a strong laboratory component with emphasis on application.
+Modules in the Division of Technology & Science are designed to broaden students' perspectives on the role of computer science, mathematics, statistics and science in the modern world, while equipping them with programming, computer literacy and quantitative skills.
+A broad range of Computer Science courses is offered, the majority having a strong laboratory component with emphasis on application

-ACT Degree Competitive Advantage
+ACT DEgree Competitive Advantage Areas

-Areas An ACT graduate with the BSc (Hons) in Business Computing will have obtained a theoretical and practical adequacy in the field of IT application and design, a sound business domain knowledge and directly marketable skills through the ability to further obtain certifications popular technologies (CCNA, ORACLE).
+An ACT graduate with the BSc (Hons) in Computer Science will have obtained a theoretical and practical adequacy in the field of Computer Science application and design, some business domain knowledge and directly marketable skills through the ability to further obtain Professional Certifications (CCNA, ORACLE).